Skip to Content

 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-Fiji is an incredible travel destination.
-With its pristine beaches, over 300 islands, and world-class diving it’s a common beach holiday for people from all over the world.
-But it isn’t just the beaches and scenery that make Fiji a worthwhile destination – the people and culture in Fiji are amazing!
+With its pristine beaches, over 300 islands, and world-class diving, Fiji is a popular travel destination for travelers from all over the world.
+It’s no surprise then that it’s one of our favorite places to explore!
+But it isn’t just the beaches and scenery that make Fiji such an incredible place to visit – it’s the people and culture that make any trip here unforgettable.

 On my recent trip to Fiji, I wanted to learn about the Fijian culture as much as possible.
 So I took the recommendation of a friend and decided to visit the Fiji Culture Village just outside of Nadi.

-If you want to experience culture while in Fiji then a trip to the Fiji Culture Village might be the perfect excursion for you!
-It is something different than most of the tours in Fiji and one I personally really enjoyed.
+If you want to experience culture while in Fiji then a trip to the Fiji Culture Village might just be the perfect excursion for you!
+It is an experience that’s a little different from most of the tours in Fiji and one I personally really enjoyed.

 But to be honest, I didn’t really know what to expect before I visited the Fiji Culture Village.
-So in this blog, I answer all of the questions I had before I went – these are questions you likely also have on your mind!
+So, when writing this blog, I wanted to answer all the questions I had before I went – these are questions you likely also have on your mind.

 fiji culture village nigt tour dancers

-While it isn’t a real village where people live today, there are demonstrations, artifacts, and buildings exactly how they would’ve been in villages many years ago, or in some cases, how they still are today.
+While it isn’t a real village where people live today, it’s instead an experience that’s designed to showcase traditional Fijian culture and village life as authentically as possible.
+There are demonstrations, artifacts, and buildings that are exactly how they would’ve been in villages many years ago, or in some cases, how they still are today.

-A visit to the Fiji Culture Village promises a chance to be immersed in Fijian culture and history.
-Food, entertainment, and Fijian hospitality make this one experience that is unique and memorable.
+A visit to the Fiji Culture Village promises a rare chance to be immersed in Fijian culture and history.
+I had a great time trying out delicious food, watching some lively entertainment, and enjoying traditional Fijian hospitality!

 a bure at the Fiji Culture Village